trpc/trpc/README.md

 yarn add @trpc/client @trpc/server @trpc/react zod react-query
 ```

-- tRPC wraps a tiny layer of sugar around [react-query](https://react-query.tanstack.com/overview) when using React which gives you type safety and auto completion of your routes
+- tRPC wraps a tiny layer of sugar around [react-query](https://react-query.tanstack.com/overview) when using React which gives you type safety and auto completion of your procedures
 - Zod is a great validation lib that works well, but tRPC also works out-of-the-box with yup/myzod/ts-json-validator/[..] - [see test suite](./packages/server/test/validators.test.ts)

 </details>